junxit/us-congress-bills-113/metadata.md

 - 2013-11-21 — Introduced in House
 - 2013-11-21 — Introduced in House
 - 2013-11-21 — Referred to the House Committee on Natural Resources.
+- 2013-11-29 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2014-03-06 — Subcommittee Hearings Held.
+- 2014-05-29 — Committee Consideration and Mark-up Session Held.
+- 2014-05-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-05-29 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-09-15 — Placed on the Union Calendar, Calendar No. 442.
+- 2014-09-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-595.
+- 2014-09-15 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-595.